-In the recent housing and foreclosure crisis, many Americans are struggling to save their homes.
-Faced with Notices of Default and Notices of Sale, homeowners usually have 2 options.
-One is to plead with the Bank and hope that they work out a solution to save their homes and the other is to file Bankruptcy.
-When you file for a Chapter 13 Bankruptcy, the amount that you are behind on your mortgage can be paid back in 36 to 60 months in a Chapter 13 Plan.
-For example, if you are $15,000 behind in paying your mortgage and are facing foreclosure, you could repay the $15,000 through the Chapter 13 Plan at the market interest rate of approximately $309 a month (which includes 11% for the trustee).
-Thus, you could effectively be brought current on your mortgage payments and avoid foreclosure.
+During times of housing and foreclosure crises, homeowners facing default and sale notices have options to save their homes.
+One option is to negotiate with the bank in hopes of finding a solution.
+The other option is to file for Chapter 13 Bankruptcy.
+In Chapter 13, the amount you are behind on your mortgage can be repaid over 36 to 60 months through the Chapter 13 Plan.
+For example, if you are $15,000 behind on your mortgage, you could repay that amount at the market interest rate (including trustee fees) through the plan.
+This allows you to catch up on your mortgage payments and avoid foreclosure.

 One powerful tool available in Chapter 13 is the ability to eliminate a second mortgage through a process called lien stripping.
 Under certain circumstances, a second mortgage can be “stripped” off your home and treated as unsecured debt.
 By including the second mortgage in the Chapter 13 Plan as unsecured debt and making all the monthly payments according to the plan, you can completely eliminate the second mortgage along with other unsecured debts.
 This offers homeowners an opportunity to alleviate the burden of a second mortgage and regain financial stability.